 Net Annual Profit$84K–$220K$350K–$792K$960K–$1.95M

 Under the conservative scenario, the $155,000–$360,000 platform investment is recovered within 8–14 months of reaching operational capacity.
-Under the aggressive scenario, ROI is achieved in under 6 months.
-These projections assume a gradual client acquisition ramp and do not account for referral-driven growth, which typically accelerates in Year 2.
+Under the aggressive scenario, full payback occurs in under six months.
+These projections assume a gradual client ramp and do not factor referral-driven growth, which typically accelerates meaningfully in Year 2 as case studies and testimonials accumulate.

 14. Advertising Strategy for Latin America

-Driving traffic to a Spanish-language marketing platform requires a fundamentally different approach than English-language advertising.
-Latin American digital advertising costs are 40–70% lower than equivalent US campaigns, making paid acquisition significantly more capital-efficient.
+Driving traffic to a Spanish-language marketing platform requires a fundamentally different playbook than English-language campaigns.
+Latin American digital advertising costs run 40–70% below equivalent US campaigns, making paid acquisition dramatically more capital-efficient.

 Google Ads (Search & Display)

-Spanish-language keywords related to digital marketing services have dramatically lower CPCs (cost per click) than their English equivalents.
-For example:
+Spanish-language keywords in the digital marketing vertical carry substantially lower CPCs than their English equivalents.
+Benchmark comparisons:

 • "agencia de marketing digital" — estimated CPC: $1.50–$4.00 (vs. "digital marketing agency" at $15–$45 in the US)